-Explanation: In the above program, we have imported Tkinket and we have imported “*” which means all the methods or functions in the Tkinter can be imported.
-Then we are declaring the parent cell as “root” as this is a master widget in which other widgets are placed and we are calling the “Tk()” method from Tkinter which is used for creating the main window.
-At the end of the program, we write “root. mainloop” where mainloop() is a method from Tkinter again which is used to run your GUI application when it is ready it waits for the event to occur and then processes this event until the window is closed.
-In the above code, we have used a button widget to demonstrate all the options of the grid() class.
-So each option is displayed using this widget with their working or we can say how the options layout of grid works.
+Explanation: In the above program, we have imported Tkinket, and we have imported “*”, which means all the methods or functions in the Tkinter can be imported.
+Then we are declaring the parent cell as “root” as this is a master widget in which other widgets are placed, and we are calling the “Tk()” method from Tkinter, which is used for creating the main window.
+At the end of the program, we write “root. mainloop”, where mainloop() is a method from Tkinter again which is used to run your GUI application; when it is ready, it waits for the event to occur and then processes this event until the window is closed.
+In the above code, we have used a button widget to demonstrate all the grid() class options.
+So each option is displayed using this widget with their working, or we can say how the options layout of grid works.

 In this article, we have seen how to develop the GUI in Python using Tkinter.
 This Tkinter, in turn, has different geometry managers to make the GUI layout look attractive ad we can use them according to our requirements.
 The geometry managers are grid() which is very powerful and most widely used, pack() is also used, but as it is a little hard to understand than a grid(), place() manager is used to control the layout.
 The above article explains about the grid() geometry manager along with the options used in it.